NikosGavalas/nikosgavalas.github.io/blog-jekyll/_posts/2018-5-2-docker-primer.md

 Docker containers behave **like virtual machines**, meaning that they run your application in a sandboxed environment, with restricted access to the host machine's resources, but have the following differences:

 - In constrast to the VMs, Docker uses the actual **host machine's kernel**.
-For this reason Docker containers can be started in second(s) (while VMs need significantly more time to boot) and are very expendable (you can completely remove a linux debian image for example and start another in less than a second), and
+For this reason Docker containers can be started in second(s) (while VMs need significantly more time to boot) and are very expendable (you can completely remove a linux debian container for example and start another in less than a second), and
 - Provides all the **software dependencies** and tools (bins/libs) needed for your app to run, in a very cohesive way.
-This is means that if your app runs in a docker container, then it will run and behave the same way on every other computer/server that executes the same container.
+This is means that if your app runs in a docker container, then it will run and behave the same way on every other computer/server that executes the same container via Docker.

 Let's think of a use case: